sherpa/sherpa/docs/quick.rst

     openinterval = False

 ..
-   Comment: IGNORE_OUTPUT is neccessary because numcores will have different value, depending on the machine that runs the doctest.
+   Comment: IGNORE_OUTPUT is necessary because numcores will have different value, depending on the machine that runs the doctest.

 Running the error analysis can take time, for particularly complex